Technological and industrial history of Canada: Military technology

 The Europeans introduced extremely important innovations relating to warfare: gunpowder, the cannon and the musket.
 The cannon was used to arm a number of important military structures, including the Citadel of Quebec, Quebec City, Quebec (1745), the Fortress of Louisburg, Louisburg, Nova Scotia (1745), and Fort Henry, Kingston, Ontario, 1812.
 They were also the primary weapon aboard the warships of the era.
 French regular soldiers stationed in New France and British regulars stationed in British North America after 1763 were equipped with a musket and bayonet.
 Ironically, in the Battle of Quebec, the French General Montcalm ordered his troops out of the ultra-modern stone-walled Citadel with its heavy defensive cannon and onto the adjacent Plains of Abraham where they were felled by a single volley of musket fire from the British line.
 Both the British/Canadian/Native troops and American troops were equipped with cannons and muskets when invading American armies attacked Canada in 1775 and again during the period from 1812 to 1814 with the intent of annexation.
 In both cases, the invaders were defeated.

-The Steam Age (1830–1880)
+Steam Age (1830–1880)

 The pace of diffusion quickened in the 19th century with the introduction of such technologies as steam power and the telegraph.
 Indeed, it was the introduction of steam power that allowed politicians in Ottawa to entertain the idea of creating a transcontinental state.
 In addition to steam power, municipal water systems and sewer systems were introduced in the latter part of the century.
 The field of medicine saw the introduction of anesthetic and antiseptics.